Open Bridging Loans Guide – What is an Open Bridging Loan?

 - Security collateral in the form of one or more properties against which the loan can be secured;

-- Relevant information and visual evidence of the property you’re planning to buy or renovate.
+- Relevant information and visual evidence of the property you plan to buy or renovate.
 This will include its market price as well as the price you’re willing to pay; and

-- A definite exit strategy is a proof that the borrower can repay the loan.
+- A definite exit strategy as proof that the borrower can repay the loan.
 This is essentially the most important document on the list as lenders need to see that you will be able to pay them back.
 Your exit plan may include refinancing, the future sale of a property, or expected payment for property already on the market.
-When submitting your exit strategy to a potential lender, describe what initiatives you are taking to ensure the sale of your old property.
+When submitting your exit strategy to a potential lender, describe your initiatives to ensure the sale of your old property.